memristor/mep-master/docs/Inspiration.md

 ## Android
 Like Android's Service Manager and generally managers in Android platform our software has DriverManager, ServiceManager, LaserManager...
-Necessarily module name in Android's Log class is great, and we also have implemented it.
+Necessarily module name in Android's Log class is great, and we will also use it.

 ## Yii
 Ability to change module's class path in config file is implemented in